 Andrea has been with the F.I.
-Museum & National Trust for a relatively short time and took over as Museum Director in December 2016.
-She joined the small team at the FIMNT in 2012 after 14 years policing the streets of Stanley.
+Museum & National Trust since June 2012 and took over as Museum Director in December 2016.
+She joined the FIMNT team 14 years policing the streets of Stanley.

 Andrea is a 7th generation Islander on her mother's side.
 Her family can be traced back to the arrival of Governor Richard Clement Moody when he, along with a detachment of Royal Sappers and Miners arrived at Port Louis on 15th January 1842 on the brig Hebe.
 Private James Biggs and his family decided to settle in the Islands and have hundreds of descendants worldwide.

 Andrea lives at Mullet Creek with her husband Martyn, who she met when he was on tour on HMS Dumbarton Castle in 2004.
-Andrea has two children, Ollie, who recently completed his third year studying Business at Chichester College, and Amber who attends the Infant & Junior School in Stanley.
+Andrea has two children Ollie and Amber.

 Teena joined the Museum in June 2017 as the new Records & Research Assistant after several years working in the Fishing Industry.

 She spent her early childhood years at Speedwell Island and Fox Bay West before moving to Weddell Island in 1967 – and will jump at any opportunity to spend time in Camp, especially West Falkland.